Squidex/sdk-php/README.md

 # Squidex PHP Library

-The Squidex PHP library provides access to the Squidex API from JavaScript and TypeScript.
-Can be used in node and in the browser.
+The Squidex PHP library provides access to the Squidex API from PHP.

 Requires **PHP 7** or higher.